Overconfidence hurt BJP’s expectations in Lok Sabha polls, says UP Chief Minister Adityanath

 Overconfidence hurt the Bharatiya Janata Party’s hopes in the recent Lok Sabha election, said Uttar Pradesh Chief Minister Adityanath on Sunday, PTI reported.

+The chief minister, during a BJP state working committee meeting, said that “Opposition parties and foreigners successfully used social media to conspire against” his party, according to The Hindu.

+“The BJP workers must monitor social media, counter rumours immediately, and highlight the party’s respect for scheduled caste leaders,” he said.

-The chief minister, during a BJP state working committee meeting, said that the party had maintained “constant pressure” on the Opposition under the leadership of Prime Minister Narendra Modi.
-According to Adityanath, this helped the BJP achieve success in the state during the general and Assembly elections since 2014.
+According to Adityanath, the BJP had maintained “constant pressure” on the Opposition under the leadership of Prime Minister Narendra Modi.
+He said this helped the party achieve success in the state during the general and Assembly elections since 2014.

 “The BJP managed to secure a similar percentage of votes in 2024 as in previous elections,” he said, The Hindu reported.
 “However, the shifting of votes and overconfidence hurt our expectations.
 As a result, the Opposition, which was decimated in the previous elections, is able to do chest-thumping today.”